ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 FFRETV is  a project of mine based of mythtv, thangos is a further customized project based off THingOS.

 Furthermore, mythtv is based of qt/ffmpeg/mysql, and ThingOS is based off Buildroot.
+I have to say, using Thingos sure helped me not re-invent the wheel.
+I guess I'm going to have to break down and donate to CC to show my support for his continued efforts.

 It's the great fun world of software develoment that even a non-pro like myself gets to play with.